aultl/puppet-elasticsearch/README.md

    use_iptables  => 'yes',<br/>
  }<br/>

 The 'use_iptables' flag causes the module to call my puppet-iptables module and open the listen port specified.
+Deafaults to 9200 and 9300.